osl-incubator/scicookie/docs/guide.md

 ## Build System

 There are several build system options available to development of Python packages.
-Scicookie support the following:
+SciCookie support the following:

 - [**Poetry**](https://python-poetry.org/) (default): It's a Python package manager that streamlines dependency management and package distribution.
 It